Hydrospheredata/hydro-serving-example/examples/census/README.md

 - `data` — Folder contains data to train the model.
 - `demo` — Folder contains a sample Jupyter notebook for invoking a deployed model.
-- `model` — Folder contains model artifacts, ready to be uploaded to the Hydrosphere.
+- `models` — Folder contains model artifacts, ready to be uploaded to the Hydrosphere.
 - `ops` — Folder contains models' training script.

 ## Prerequisites